niek-sidn/hsm_workshop_nethsm/Slide02.md

     the calling software into an RRSIG.
--   An HSM is not a device that builds your zonefile: lots of RR's in the NL zonefile aren't even signed, e.g. not authoritative for NS and glue of subdomains!
+-   An HSM is not a device that builds your zonefile: lots of RR's in the NL zonefile aren't even signed, e.g. not authoritative for NS and glue of delegated domains!
 Other software has to assemble the zonefile from RR's and RRSIG's.
 -   An HSM is not a device that does key management, like roll overs and expiry.
 Other software has to instruct the HSM to create and delete